SUNY Geneseo SART

 Advocate and driver qualifications

-To be involved in the Advisory Committee for Campus Security is an open group of faculty, staff, and students working together to address sexual assault and other forms of interpersonal violence on campus, please come to our meetings on Wednesdays at 2:30 to 3:45 in Milne 105.
+The Advisory Committee for Campus Security is an open group of faculty, staff, and students working together to address sexual assault and other forms of interpersonal violence on campus.
+All are welcome to attend our meetings on Wednesdays at 2:30 to 3:45 in Milne 105.
 Meeting dates for the 2014-2015 year are: